samv/sovol-sv06-plus-firmware/README.md

 [Sovol's official repository for the SV06 Plus 3D printer][sovol-sv06-plus-repo]
 with customized firmware.

+# New features

+* On bed leveling ([`G29`][G29]) completion, return the LCD to the leveling screen.
+Originally the LCD would get stuck displaying the final leveling grid with no option to exit if `G29` were invoked via serial.

+* Using [`M73`][M73], display progress and remaining time on the LCD just like when printing from the SD card.
+The LCD's print cancel button now works to stop the print, so long as the client supports the cancel host action (which Octoprint does).
+This is adapted from
+  [the LCD branch of daleye's fork][daleye-fork-lcd-branch].

 # Building the firmware

 The firmware ([Marlin][marlin]) is built with a tool called